-As the mist thickened into drizzle, we stopped at one of the traditional thatched-roof mud huts that populates the hillsides.
+As the mist thickened into a drizzle, we stopped at one of the traditional thatched-roof mud huts that populate the hillsides.
 My guide, Rose, inquired of the children loitering nearby.

 After a moment we stepped in.
 I hadn’t realized that we would be making a pit-stop at a witch doctor’s hut so that I could have my fortune told.